JeffreySarnoff/C3T/_assets/category-theory-for-sciences/02192022223803-scientists-introduction.md

 > What is Category Theory?

 The study of basic conceptual building blocks and how they combine to create scientific models.
-It is a branch of mathematics that is particularly useful for communicating ideas between different parts of mathematics.
+It is a branch of mathematics that is particularly useful for communicating ideas amoung other branches of mathematics.

 > What are example use cases of category theory?